mandober/rust-debrief/apx/glossary/glossary-cs.md

 ## Monomorphization
 Monomorphization, a form of _static dispatch_, is a process of turning generic into concrete code.
 When generic code is used, concrete types replace generic types (concretization of code).
 This results in the code that would have been written in the first place if only concrete types were available.

-Monomorphization increases code size, which, in some cases (that are avoidable by employing certain strategies) is referred to as the _code (size) bloat_, but the generated machine code is highly efficiant (because concrete types are used) and very fast (which is never referred to as the _speed bloat_).
+Monomorphization increases code size, which, in some cases (that are avoidable by employing certain strategies) is referred to as the _code (size) bloat_, but the generated machine code is highly efficient (because concrete types are used) and very fast (which is never referred to as the _speed bloat_).
 The alternative with inversed trade-offs is _dynamic dispatch_.

 ## Nominal Types
 Types that can be referred using a path directly.
 Specifically enum, struct, union and trait object.